White Latin Americans: Costa Rica

 From the late 19th century to when the Panama Canal opened, European migrants used Costa Rica to get across the isthmus of Central America to reach the west coast of the United States (California).

+The most recent 2022 Costa Rican census recorded ethnic or racial identity for all groups separately for the first time in more than ninety-five years since the 1927 census.
+Options included indigenous, Black or Afro-descendant, Mulatto, Chinese, Mestizo, white and other on section IV: question 7.

-In Costa Rica, estimates of the percentage of white people vary between 77% and 82%, or about 3.1–3.5 million people.
+Estimates of the percentage classified as white people vary between 14%, 77% and 82%, or about 3.1–3.5 million people.
 The white and mestizo populations combined equal 83%, according to the CIA World Factbook.

 Many of the first Spanish colonists in Costa Rica may have been Jewish converts to Christianity.
 The first sizable group of self-identified Jews immigrated from diaspora communities in Poland, beginning in 1929.
 From the 1930s to the early 1950s, journalistic and official anti-Semitic campaigns fueled harassment of Jews; however, by the 1950s and 1960s, the immigrants won greater acceptance.
 Most of the 3,500 Costa Rican Jews today are not highly observant, but they remain largely endogamous.

+A study done in Costa Rica, in the province of Guanacaste(the country's majority mestizo population), revealed that the average genetic admixture was 45% European, 33% indigenous, 14.6% black and 5.8% Asian.

 El Salvador

 According to the official 2007 Census in El Salvador, 12.7% of Salvadorans identified as being "white", and 86.3% as mestizo.

-Before the conquest it was the Central American nation with the lowest Amerindian population, due to diseases and hostility from Europeans, the Amerindian population fell precipitously.
-This was due to the small indigenous population in the area and colonial governors wanting to repopulate the land with Europeans.
+Historically, in Chalatenango due to the small indigenous population in the area and colonial governors wanting to repopulate the land with Europeans, today it is presumed that majority of population is white or pure European.
 Spaniards, mainly from Galicia and Asturias emigrated to El Salvador.
+Their descendants are the blonde and fair-skinned people of Chalatenango Department.
 Later, the country would experience other waves of other European immigrants, mainly Italian and Spaniards.
-The immigration of the time had a great demographic impact, since by 1880 there were 480,000 inhabitants in El Salvador, 40 years later in 1920, there were 1.2 million Salvadorans.
 During World War II, El Salvador gave documents to Jews from Hungary, France, Germany, the Netherlands, Poland, and Switzerland.
-It is estimated that they were up to 40,000 immigrants, and even up to 50,000.
+It is estimated that they were up to 20,000 immigrants.

 Genetic study of the publication Genomic Components in America's demography, in which geneticists from all over the continent and Japan participated, that the average genetic composition of the average Salvadoran is: 52% European, 40% Amerindian, 6% African and 2% Middle Eastern.